 Talk to a trusted financial advisor about your income, your assets, and your net worth.
 They can help you define your financial goals and figure out the fastest way to get there.
 Having the right person in your court can accelerate your wealth accumulation and help you make difficult decisions that could lead to increasing your net worth.

-If you have a partner, make sure he or she is on board we well.
-If one of you saves money while the other one saves it, you’re not going to go anywhere fast.
+If you have a partner, make sure he or she is on board as well.
+If one of you saves money while the other one spends it, you are going nowhere fast.
 It’s like having two people in the same boat rowing in opposite directions.
 You end up going in a circle instead of moving forward.

 Talk to your spouse about your goal to become a millionaire and make sure you’re both on board.
 Share the financial knowledge you acquire and work together toward achieving the seven-figure goal.

 Develop a written financial plan that can serve as your guide on wealth accumulation.
-Putting time and effort into your finances will have a direct correlation with your net worth.
+Putting time and effort into your finances now will have a direct correlation with your net worth in the future.
 This is the difference between those who succeed in becoming millionaires and those who don’t.

-While saving money is great, you need to put those dollar bills to work.
+While saving money is great, you need to put those dollars to work.
 Imagine them as little green workers, going out into the world to multiply and work hard on your behalf.
 However, for that to happen, you need to give them a leg up.

 Putting all of your money under your mattress is not a smart financial move.
-Stashing them in a bank account that earns 0.12 percent isn’t much better.
-To truly accumulate the kind of wealth it takes to join the double-comma club, you need to start investing.
+Stashing it in a low earning bank account isn’t much better.
+To truly accumulate the kind of wealth it takes to join the seven-figure club, you need to start investing.

 Many people stress about investing or don’t know where to start.
 Do you buy stocks such as Apple or Target or should you put your money in a mutual fund?
 What about index funds?
 Are they better?

 A financial advisor can help you wade through all of the incorrect information out there about investing or the latest stock market performance.
+They can help you determine an investment strategy that aligns with your goals, risk tolerance, and your time horizon.
 In addition, you should educate yourself as much as possible about investing and the stock market.

 Investing doesn’t have to be difficult or complicated.
-Most investors can benefit from owning a diversified portfolio of stocks and holding them for the long term.
+Most investors can benefit from owning a diversified portfolio of stocks and other types of investments to hold for the long term.

 If you’re looking for a good book to get you started, check out the Little Book of Common Sense Investing.
 The book is written by John Bogle, the founder of Vanguard Group and creator of the world’s first mutual fund.